-Limited companies are owned by one ore more shareholders, whereas Limited Liability Partnerships (LLPs) are jointly owned and run by two or more members (partners).
+Limited companies are owned by one or more shareholders, whereas limited liability partnerships (LLPs) are jointly owned and run by two or more members (partners).

 To understand the differences between a company shareholder and an LLP member, we should first briefly consider how a limited company differs from an LLP.

 What is the difference between a limited company and an LLP?

 Limited companies are incorporated businesses that are legal entities in their own right.
 They must be registered at Companies House.
 They are owned by shareholders and managed by directors, but this distinction between ownership and management can become diluted if directors also hold shares in the company (as is normally the case with SMEs).